OfficeDev/Microsoft-Teams-Samples/samples/bot-conversation-sso-quickstart/js/README.md

 Navigate to your Bot Channels Registration created in step2.2, click "Microsoft Teams" channel, then you can interact with the bot in Teams web or client:
 ![Teams Channel](sso_media/TeamsChannel.png)

 You can interact with this bot by sending it a message.
-The bot will respond by asking for your consent, by this consent the Bot will exchange an SSO token on behalf of you, then making a call to the Graph API on your behalf and returning the results.
+The bot will respond by asking for your consent, by this consent the Bot will exchange an SSO token, then making a call to the Graph API on your behalf and returning the results.
+It will keep you loggined unless you send a message "logout".

 ## Deploy the bot to Azure